Australian Resume Format: Tips, Examples, & Templates

 It is important to tailor your resume to the role by highlighting skills and qualifications that directly relate to the job description.
 Here is an example:

-“Results-oriented marketing professional with over five years of experience developing and executing successful digital marketing campaigns.
+“Results-oriented marketing professional with over 5 years of experience developing and executing successful digital marketing campaigns.
 Skilled in SEO, SEM, social media marketing, email marketing, and content creation.
 Proven track record of driving brand awareness, customer engagement, and revenue growth through strategic planning and innovative marketing strategies.”

 In Australian culture, it is considered distasteful to brag too much about your traits or abilities in the workplace.